flengyel/RYLR998-LoRa/README.md

 converter, four wires, and eight female-female GPIO connectors.
 There are no threads here, only asynchronous, non-blocking I/O calls.

-WARNING: Windows requires windows-curses, but this is missing curses.set_escdelay() as of python 3.11
+WARNING: Windows requires `windows-curses`, which does not implement `curses.set_escdelay()` as of Python 3.11.
+Comment out `cur.set_escdelay(1)` in `display.py` and run at your own risk.
+The text handling is erratic in Windows, with the `set_escdelay()` function missing.
+If you run under Ubuntu or Debian under WSL2 in Windows, you will not have this problem.

 ## Usage
 ```bash